devendranaga/linux-systems-programming-with-c/directory_manipulation.md

 }
 ```

+The `chdir` affects only the calling program .

 ### Creating directories with ```mkdir```

 The `mkdir` also a system call that creates a directory.
 The command `mkdir` with option `-p` would recursively create the directories.
 However, the `mkdir` system call would only create one directory.